aamott/Offline-Playback-Skill/README.md

 * "Play the next/previous song" - Will skip the track either forward or backwards, respectively
 * "Stop/Pause the music" - Will pause the current track

+### TODO
+* Implement a better song database manager (that doesn't have to scan the whole music directory every startup)
+* Detect and scan USB Drive insert

 ## Credits
 @forslund
 The Mycroft devs